Paddy Power refund if win offer is available on popular football matches.

-This guide will show the matched betting strategy for Paddy Power money back football offers.
+This guide explains the matched betting strategy for Paddy Power refund offers.

 - Refund if Team X wins a football match.

 - Refund if Player X scores in a football match.

 For example, “Refund if PSG beat Liverpool“

 Matched bettors can back and lay a selection, then hope for the refund trigger to happen.

 If you place a losing correct score bet and PSG win – Paddy Power then credit a free bet refund (up to £10).

 b).
 Maximum refund is £10 per customer for each match